 SOUND FOR PERFORMANCE - 2019/0

-The module provides an introduction to sound design and the techniques and technologies used in sound engineering as applied to theatrical sound and sound for other live performance mediums.
+The module provides an introduction to sound reinforcement and sound design, focusing on theatrical and live performance mediums.

 Guildford School of Acting

 Number of Credits: 15

 ECTS Credits: 7.5

 Framework: FHEQ Level 4